dmcken/dmcken.github.io/_posts/2025-01-05-Ansible-notes.md

 ## Install

 While you can install ansible via your package manager this is highly discouraged because it tends to be very far behind the current stable version.
+As such I recommend one of the following:

 ### venv: